andreashappe/offensivegraphs/docs/blog/posts/2024-10-10-initial-version.md

 # project setup for beginners

 - git clone (with commit)
-- howto install dependencies
+- how to install dependencies
-- howto setup .env
+- how to setup .env

 # our starting situation